giaki3003/hashnode-backup/ckj9fdkxd05n2pzs1g51n2sr6.md

 In my next part, we'll have a look at the other big subgroup, state/epoch based Proof-of-Stake, and hopefully address that question thoroughly.

 ### Edits
-Edit 3/1/2021: Added missing PoST whitepaper.
+Edit 3/1/2021: Added missing PoST whitepaper, new NXT documentation, and a reference to the ETH dev resources.